Using Hugging Face on Quest#

 #SBATCH --time=3:30:00 ## how long does this need to run

-#SBATCH --mem=40GB ## how much RAM do you need per node (this effects your FairShare score so be careful to not ask for more than you need))
+#SBATCH --mem=40GB ## how much RAM do you need per node (this affects your FairShare score, so be careful to not ask for more than you need)

 #SBATCH --gres=gpu:1 ## type of GPU requested, and number of GPU cards to run on